Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 For critical workflows, an explicit item ID or a clean loop is sometimes more robust than a position-based merge.

-Step 8: Create document in DATEV DMS
+Step 10: Create the document in DATEV DMS

 It uses the Klardaten Document Management node again: